SPINAL MUSCULAR ATROPHY

 Type 3

 This type’s symptoms begin in youngsters between the ages of 2 and 17.
 It is the disease’s mildest variation.
 Most likely, your kid will be able to stand up or walk without assistance, but he or she could struggle to run, climb stairs, or get out of a chair.
 They could require a wheelchair later in life to get around.
-Type 3 is also known as juvenile SMA or Kugelberg-Welander illness.
+Type 3 is also known as juvenile SMA or Kugelberg-Welander syndrome.

 Type 4